 - You will make an impact.
 Another personal core value is to make an impact through my career, big or small.
 Instead of formally teaching large classes, I now play a key role mentoring students individually, and in groups.
 Something as standard as the admission process may not seem significant, but in my first role a few graduate students told me how they appreciated the time I took to help them and make them feel like a unique individual throughout the process.
 This was my teaching and coaching skills being put to practice!

-More recently I’ve had amazing experiences working on larger projects such as developing internship programs, and providing input into the strategic direction of the future of professional development and career training (see here for one such amazing project).
+More recently I’ve had amazing experiences working on larger projects such as developing internship programs, and providing input into the strategic direction of the future of professional development and career training.
 The projects are always changing, and the work is rewarding.

 There are many positions at a university where the unique skill sets of those with graduate degrees are respected.
 Through roles like policy development, program support, and more you will help many students.
 Other jobs to explore include grant reviewer, academic coordinator, fundraiser, and teaching consultant, to name a few.